rsyslog/rsyslog-doc/source/development/dev_oplugins.rst

 The best to get started with rsyslog plugin development is by looking at existing plugins.
 All that start with "om" are **o**\ utput **m**\ odules.
 That means they are primarily thought of being message sinks.
-In theory, however, output plugins may aggergate other functionality, too.
-Nobody has taken this route so far so if you would like to do that, it is highly suggested to post your plan on the rsyslog mailing list, first (so that we can offer advise).
+In theory, however, output plugins may aggregate other functionality, too.
+Nobody has taken this route so far so if you would like to do that, it is highly suggested to post your plan on the rsyslog mailing list, first (so that we can offer advice).

 The rsyslog distribution tarball contains the omstdout plugin which is extremely well targeted for getting started.
 Just note that this plugin